npty/blockchain-node-scripts/SPACEMESH.md

 At the end, you should have logged-in account and selected cloud project.

-## Create Google Cloud Compute Instance
+## Create Google Cloud Compute Instance (Skip if you have your own instance)

 Run the command below